 ReactiveCosmosRepository (for async API support) to set up Spring Data repositories for your application.
 For more information, see Create repositories.

-Azure Spring Data Cosmos supports specifying annotated queries in the repositories using
+Azure Spring Data Azure Cosmos DB supports specifying annotated queries in the repositories using

 @Query.
 For more information, see QueryAnnotation : Using annotated queries in repositories.